jaskirat-26/CrimePrediction/README.md

   2. After uploading this csv file onto my jupyter notebook I took the mean of lattitude and longitude to replace the null values with mean.
   3. Using dummy encoding I made columns for the outputs.
   4. Using Label Encoder I encoded my 'location description' column.
-  5. I Converted the block format(XXXX direction(N,S,E,W) Area) to just Area and then label encoded it
-  6. Then I converted date to: hour of day, day and day of week.
+  5. Then I converted date to: hour of day, day and day of week.
-  7. After dropping the extra columns I proceeded to save the file as 'Final_Dataset'
+  6. After dropping the extra columns I proceeded to save the file as 'Final_Dataset'

+The Prediction:
+   1.